callumflack/callum-flack-design/content/pages/about.comp.md

 Seamless web experiences that live up to their promises create audiences and grow business.
 What it looks like is your promise.
 How it works is the measure of it.
 I believe that the two main factors that drive user interface excellence are design rooted in a deep understanding of user intentions, and the ability to execute that design in code.

 I design interfaces that live up to the brand promise, and I execute in code the stack of details that keep the promise.
+Which means I have to understand your intent, what what you offer to your audience.
 I can only do this in collaboration.
 So I ask my clients to participate directly with me to understand their audience, prioritise the work within constraints and define what a better tomorrow looks like.

 <!-- successful digital products and services are made of. -->

 While focussed on design, I'm also an accomplished frontend developer.
 Being able to code means design is no longer fanciful but rather a choice made with the knowledge of what it takes to build it.
-In turn, this also means better decision making and greater scope understanding, all of which gives room for higher rates of design iteration.
+In turn, this also means greater scope understanding and better decision making, in turn allowing higher rates of design iteration.

 <!-- In my spare time, I collect vinyl records of every kind.
 Finding the uncommon on forgotten records is a constant lesson in noticing details.
 I also write a <a target="_blank" href="https://callumflack.blog">blog</a> about these kinds of "things inbetween". -->